martinkaptein/Events.txt/README.md

 python3 gen.py >> Events.txt
 ```

-Open and edit with any text editor, on any device, using the convention above.
+Open, view and edit with any text editor, on any device, using the convention above.